-- Strengthen the Brownfields Redevelopment Fund so that it is easier for municipalities and non-profits to use and to increase the annual volume of investment from $2 million back to its historic level of about $6 million per year;
+- Increase the annual volume of investment in the Brownfields Redevelopment Fund from $2 million back to its historic level of about $6 million per year;

 - Support program funding and partnerships to boost state Earned Income Tax Credit (EITC), individual and family asset development, credit repair assistance and support for criminal justice reforms.

 Housing (affordability, production, preservation, homeownership):

 - Limit federal housing policy rollbacks (e.g., Community Reinvestment Act (CRA) rulemaking/weakening revisions by Office of the Comptroller of the Currency (OCC), other regulators; HUD Budget);

 - State funding and support for revived homeownership initiatives, including but not limited to affordable homeownership development.

 - Get-the-Lead-Out Program: additional state funding to recapitalize the lead paint abatement program.